Okunoshima: the Rabbit Island in Japan

 Okunoshima island a.k.a. “the Rabbit island” is a small island located in Seto Inland Sea in Hiroshima prefecture.
 The island played a key role during World War II as a poison gas factory for much of the chemical warfare that was carried out in China.

 Now this island has become the cutest island in the world, which is occupied by numerous wild rabbits.
-It is believed that in 1971 one local boy freed 8 rabbits on this island and after many decades the number of the rabbits increased to 700.
+It is believed that in 1971 one local boy freed 8 rabbits on this island and after many decades the number of the rabbits has increased to 900 today.

 Every visitors to the island are welcomed by fluffy bunnies and they can enjoy feeding them or playing with them.
 The attraction of the island is not only cute bunnies but there are many more to enjoy such as hot springs, beautiful beaches and cycling.